uhi22/foccci/doc/solder_lessons.md

 Tinned (left side) and untinned (right side) pins
 ![image](tinned_and_untinned_pins.jpg)

 5. Pre-tin the PCB.
 Use flux and a big drop of tin, and walk over the pads.
 Since the pads are a "level below" the surface of the solder mask, it may happen, that the tin does not reach the pad.
-Make sure to reach each pad, but using a pointed iron and move its tip on each pad.
+Make sure to reach each pad, by using a pointed iron and move its tip on each pad.
+This job is easier, if the PCB is pre-heated.
 6. Pre-tin the center pad on the PCB.
 For this you need a thicker iron, because the heat will flow away through the copper layers.
 7. Remove the tin on the center pad using solder wick.
 8. Clean the PCB with isopropanol and brush